ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The digital asset identifier is a value that is derived by the applications utilized by the originator and the beneficiary prior to starting the asset transfer.

+The default format of the digital asset Identifier is JSON, with base64 encoding.

 The mechanism used to derive the digital asset identifier is outside the scope of the current document.

 ### Asset Profile Identifier